fnando/i18n-js/README.md

 JSON

 # If you're running this through Foreman,
-# the uncomment the following lines:
+# then uncomment the following lines:
 # while true; do
 #   sleep 1
 # done